hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/2700-function.md

 ## Outputs in Functions - Using WHEN

-OUTPUT can be used to return multiple values from a function.
+OUTPUT is an action used to create logical files or display result values in the result section of a workunit.

 PARALLEL is an action which allows items in an actionlist to execute simultaneously and the WHEN function behaves as a trigger.

-WHEN allows actions based on triggers such as after a value is computed.
+WHEN executes an action based on a trigger, such as when a value is computed.

 **Example**